diqidoq/nerd/README.md

 nerd
 ====

-network data evaluation application with web application interface the new way of thinking about a web application builder
+The "dream" of a net server based data evaluation application with kind of aweb application interface.
+The new way of thinking about a web application builder.
+The future starts here.

  + central data storage accessable from unlimited directions
  + multidomain multiaddress management and separation methods